 When we see news of a major catastrophe, Victorians always respond generously.
-But most of us don’t see the ‘little’ catastrophes closer to home; the family breakdowns, the illnesses, the accidents, the cases of violence and neglect.
-And it is always the children who suffer the most.
-Foster care exists to help those children.
+But most of us don’t see the catastrophes closer to home; family breakdowns, illnesses, the accidents, the cases of violence and neglect.
+These tragedies impact children and foster care exists to help those children.

 Foster care provides safe and supportive homes for children and teenagers when they are unable to live with their own families.
 Children can be in care from overnight to several years, depending on their circumstances.
 When you become a foster carer, you are able to specify the length and type of care you provide as well as the gender and age of the children you care for.

-Children and teenagers in foster care are just like any others except that they’ve typically experienced some form of trauma.
-They come into care at all ages, from babies to teenagers aged seventeen, across all cultural, religious, and socio-economic backgrounds.
+Children and teenagers come into care at all ages, from babies to seventeen year olds, across all cultural, religious, and socio-economic backgrounds.
+Children and teenagers in foster care have typically experienced some form of trauma.

 Children generally enter care in one of two ways.
 Most will have been assessed by the Department of Health and Human Services to be at risk of significant harm and placed temporarily in foster care for their own safety.